Accenture/Mendix.NavigationItemSelector/README.md

 This widget was created to help handling with navigating to a page in other way that through navigation menu e.g. button, deep link etc.

 ## Usage
-Place the widget on your pages and:
+Place the widget on your pages or layout and:
--Insert the name of menu component e.g. "navigationTree3", "menuBar1"
+- Insert the name of menu component e.g. "navigationTree3", "menuBar1", "navigationList1", you can find them in section "Common" in your menu widget properties
+- Select target menu item type: menu bar, navigation tree or navigation list
+- Choose your selector type: by caption or by id
--Insert caption of item you would like to highlight -Select menu item type: menu bar or navigation tree
+- Insert caption of item you would like to highlight or select index of the element you'd like to highlight (first element of menu has index 0)